afterpay/sdk-ios/docs/src/getting-started/checkout-v2.md

 {:toc}
 </details>

-{: .alert }
-Checkout v2 is not available at this time for the following regions: France, Italy, Spain.

 Checkout version 2 allows you to load the checkout token on demand via `didCommenceCheckout` while presenting a loading view.
 It also supports `express` checkout features and callbacks which can either be handled in line or via a checkout handler object.

 {: .note }